Theories of Organic Evolution (Complete Notes)

 (C).
 Heredity:

-• The transmission of variation from parent to offspring is an imp mechanism of evolution, favored in the struggle for existence, to benefit from the advantageous characteristics of their parents.
+• The transmission of variation from parent to offspring is an important mechanism of evolution.
+It is favored in the struggle for existence.
+Offspring benefit from the advantageous characteristics of their parents.

 (D).
 Natural Selection:

-• Natural selection does not produce genetic change, but once it has occurred it acts to encourage some genes over others.
-Further natural selection creates new adaptive relations between population and environment by favoring some gene combinations, rejecting others and constantly modifying and molding the pool.
+• Natural selection does not produce genetic change, but once it has occurred, it acts to encourage some genes over others.
+Further natural selection creates new adaptive relations between population and environment.
+It does this by favoring some gene combinations, rejecting others, and constantly modifying and molding the pool.

 (E).
 Isolation:

-• Isolation of organisms of a species into several populations (or) groups under psychic, physiological (or) geographical factors are supposed to be one of the most significant factors that are supposed to be one of the most significant factors responsible for evolution.
+• Isolation of organisms of a species into several populations or groups occurs under psychic, physiological, or geographical factors.
+These are thought to be among the most significant factors responsible for evolution.

 4. Weismann’s Germ-plasm theory

-August Weisman” (1834-1914) was a neo-Darwinian biologist who proposed the germplasm theory in his book “Das Keimplasma” The term Keimplasma means germplasm.
+August Weisman” (1834-1914) was a neo-Darwinian biologist.
+He proposed the germplasm theory in his book “Das Keimplasma”.
+The term Keimplasma means germplasm.

-• Theory-based on two kinds of living bodies they are “Germplasm” (protoplasm of germ cells such as sperms and ova) and the “somatoplasm” (Protoplasm of somatic (or) body cells).
-The Germplasm is responsible for the development of reproductive ports and remains in the organism, the development of reproductive parts and remains in the organism, the development of reproductive parts and remains in the organism, sealed and secluded from the somatoplasm which develops out of the Germplasm.
+• Theory is based on two kinds of living bodies.
+They are “Germplasm” (protoplasm of germ cells such as sperm and ova) and “somatoplasm” (protoplasm of somatic (or body cells).
+The Germplasm is responsible for the development of reproductive parts and remains in the organism.
+It is sealed and secluded from the somatoplasm.
+The somatoplasm develops out of the Germplasm.

-• Somatoplasm is a discontinuous entity and so any variation in it can’t be inherited.
+• Somatoplasm is a discontinuous entity, and so any variation in it can’t be inherited.
 The somatoplasm doesn’t influence the Germplasm.
-So, Germplasm is immortal (perpetuated from generation to generation through meiosis) & Somatoplasm is mortal, it perishes with the death of an organism.
+So, Germplasm is immortal.
+It is perpetuated from generation to generation through meiosis.
+Somatoplasm is mortal.
+It perishes with the death of an organism.

-• In 1904, Weizmann proposed a special particle the “idioplasm” (or) “determinant”, which is a distinct part of an organism is represented in the sex cells.
+• In 1904, Weizmann proposed a special particle.
+He called it the “idioplasm” (or “determinant).”
+This is a distinct part of an organism represented in the sex cells.
 Each determinant to be made up of still smaller units called “biophores”.
 These determinants are localized in the chromosomes of the nucleus.

-• In opposition to Lamarck’s inheritance of acquired characters, Weismann introduced the idea of “parallel induction” According to this concept, the stimulus effects simultaneously the germ & somatoplasm.
+• In opposition to Lamarck’s inheritance of acquired characters, Weismann introduced the idea of “parallel induction.”
+According to this concept, the stimulus affects the germ and somatoplasm at the same time.

 • This is one of the Theories of Organic Evolution